LearnLoopOrg/learnloop_uva/README.md

 ### 4. Install python version

-Download and install the required Python version (replace `<version_number>` with the correct version number, which you can find at the top of the requirements.txt):
+Download and install the required Python version (replace `<version_number>` with the correct version number, which you can find at the top of the general_requirements.txt):

 ```
 curl -o python-installer.exe <https://www.python.org/ftp/python/><version_number>/python-<version_number>-amd64.exe